 Search JIE Publications

 To perform keyword searches across JIE reports and abstracts, enter one or more keywords and press "search".
 Keywords may be complete or partial words (e.g., "security" or "environ").
 When more than one keyword is entered, the search logic is "keyword1 AND keyword2".
 You may also specify "keyword1 OR keyword2".
 To search for authors, enter only the author's last name.

-Browse complete lists of JIE publications, organized by program:
+Browse complete lists of JIE publications.

 Other RAND research units may also publish research in these areas.
 Complete lists of all RAND publications available online can be found for the following topics:

 - Energy and Environment

 Exploring Cyber Security Policy Options in AustraliaAugust 7, 2017

 RAND conducted a cyber security exercise with participants from government, industry, think tanks, academia, and the media in Canberra, Australia.
 The goal was to explore opportunities to improve cyber security, assess the implications of possible solutions, and inform Australia's next national Cyber Security Strategy.

 This report describes the results of an evaluation of the potential benefits for coastal Louisiana from a barrier across the mouth of Lake Pontchartrain.
 Conducted in advance of Louisiana's 2017 Coastal Master Plan, it includes estimates of the reduction in storm surge and wave heights, flood depths, and economic damage with proposed barrier options in place.
 It also estimates potential induced economic damage in neighboring areas.